 Nadya Khalife from UN Women elaborates, “The training we’re doing with UNIFIL is to really begin engaging women at the local level in acquiring these mediation skills in order for them to really resolve whatever disputes, whatever conflicts they have at the local level.”

-This pilot project, training 28 local women, is co-funded by UNIFIL and UN Women.
+The latest training, in which 28 women benefited, is the continuation of the pilot training launched in November 2018 and is co-funded by UNIFIL and UN Women.
 One of the organizers, Rola Bzeih from UNIFIL Civil Affairs, explains, “There has been cooperation to implement and support the project, especially as it complements the strategy of Lebanese women.
 We are working with municipalities from the area and with local women, and in turn, they work for the people of the area and for their country, Lebanon.”

 Background to the Workshops: